-Teladoc (NYSE: TDOC) is undoubtedly the leader and largest company in the telemedicine space, expanding its reach with the acquisition of Livongo in 2020.
+Teladoc (NYSE: TDOC) is one of the largest companies in the telemedicine space, expanding its reach with the acquisition of Livongo in 2020.
 Teladoc forecasts revenue growth of between $367 million to $467 million by the end of 2022 with total visits expected to rise between 20% and 27% from 15.4 million a year ago.
 Despite this ambitious forecast, Teladoc’s share price is currently down 67% year-to-date.

-COVID-19 has acted as a catalyst for growth, and the market is set to grow at a compound annual growth rate of between 32.1% and 36.5%, leaving the global market size at between $636.38 and $784.7 billion by 2028.
-In an industry with exciting prospects, we take a look at Teladoc’s competitors.
+COVID-19 has acted as a catalyst for growth, and many analysts are expecting the telehealth industry to grow by a compound annual growth rate of between 32.1% and 36.5%, leaving the global market size at between $636.38 and $784.7 billion by 2028.
+In an industry with exciting prospects, we investigate Teladoc’s competitors.

-Amwell (NYSE: AMWL) formerly known as American Well, is a telemedicine company founded in 2006 and went public in 2020.
-It is currently the biggest competitor to Teladoc in the telehealth space and has experienced significant growth in recent times.
+Amwell (NYSE: AMWL), formerly known as American Well, is a telemedicine company founded in 2006 and went public in 2020.
+It is currently the biggest competitor to Teladoc in the telehealth space and has experienced significant growth in recent years.

 Amwell entered into a strategic partnership with Google Cloud to collaborate on technology and innovation, and Alphabet invested $100 million.
 It also has a partnership with Apple.
 These partnerships validate the business and are a positive sign for investors.

-Amazon has not always been successful and recently ended its joint ‘Heaven’ venture with Berkshire Hathaway and J.P Morgan Chase & Co.
+Amazon has not always been successful, in 2021 it ended its joint ‘Haven’ venture with Berkshire Hathaway and J.P Morgan Chase & Co.
 Even though the mission was not successful, the knowledge gained through this venture proved to be beneficial as Amazon went to expand its Amazon Care.

 Amazon Care provides virtual and in-person care with a mobile app that facilitates remote video chat with physicians.
 Follow-up visits and prescription delivery are also offered through the app.
 Amazon Care’s virtual health services are available 24/7 throughout the US, while its in-person services are currently available in five cities, with 15 more to be added this year.

-Perhaps Amazon’s most significant advantage is the large cash pile it can put into the business as it continues to enter the space.
-In Q2, it had over $12 billion in cash on its balance sheet which leaves ample funds for future expansion into the telemedicine space.
+Perhaps Amazon’s most significant advantage is the large cash pile it can put into this segment as it continues to enter the space.
+In Q1, it had close to $17 billion in free cash flow on its balance sheet which leaves ample funds for future expansion into the telemedicine space.

 Contributing Writer at MyWallSt